It seems the publishing waters are getting murkier and murkier.

 Also, the last link from The Alliance of Independent Authors’ Advice Center links to The Watchdog Desk and Choosing the Best Self-Publishing Services for You.

-No matter what publishing path you take, you want a quality published book.
+No matter what publishing path you choose, you want a high-quality published book.
 You want a marketable and saleable book.

-You want a book you’ll be proud to be the author of.
+You want a book you’ll be proud to have written.

 What are your thoughts on traditionally publishing and self-publishing?